RetroDECK/ES-DE/USERGUIDE-DEV.md

 But by disabling the _Interactive mode_ option, the multi-scraper will run in a fully automatic mode, selecting the first game in case of multiple results and skipping to the next game if no results were returned.
 This is quite convenient for large game libraries but if the correct game is not the first one returned by the scraper service, the wrong game data will be scraped which will require manual correction using the single-game scraper.

 By default, ES-DE will search using the metadata name of the game.
-If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical file name minus all text inside either normal brackets `()` or square brackets `[]`.
+If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.

-By disabling the option _Search using metadata name_, the physical file name will be used even if there is a scraped or manually entered name for the game.
+By disabling the option _Search using metadata name_, the physical filename will be used even if there is a scraped or manually entered name for the game.

 There is however an exception to this for arcade games (MAME and Neo Geo) when using the TheGamesDB scraper.
 As this service does not support searches using the short MAME names, these will be expanded to the full game names via a lookup in the MAME name database supplied with the ES-DE installation.
 But if using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the short MAME names.